Helicopter pilots fly helicopters to transport people, spread fertiliser and bait, or provide air rescue and ambulance

 - prepare and check flight plans

-- do preflight checks, including checking weather conditions, equipment and the helicopter
+- do preflight checks of weather, equipment and the helicopter

-- calculate the amount of fuel needed for flights, and refuel and load the helicopter accordingly
+- calculate the amount of fuel needed for flights, and refuel the helicopter

-- brief passengers on flight and safety details
+- explain flight and safety details to passengers

 - control the helicopter on the ground and in the air

 Specialised helicopter pilots may also:

-- provide commentary to tourists during scenic flights
+- provide a commentary to tourists during scenic flights

 - apply fertiliser, bait or other chemicals to farmland or conservation areas

-- communicate with other emergency services (such as hospitals or search and rescue services)
+- work with other emergency services (such as hospitals or search and rescue services)

-- carry large buckets or tanks of water to put out fires.
+- carry and dump large buckets of water to put out fires.